meproto/ts/packages/cbor/README.md

 ## **What is canonical DAG-CBOR?**

-ME Protocol uses a deterministic subset of CBOR with:
+Me Protocol uses a deterministic subset of CBOR with:

 - UTF-8 sorted map keys
 - No floats